Tom has delivered over 200 workshops and presentations across the city since 2008!

 I was named a “Best of Chicago 2015” by New City as “Best activist in the interest of the public defense”!

 My biggest civic engagement project is the organizing and publishing of a new book in 2016: “Chicago Is Not Broke.
 Funding the City We Deserve.”
 It’s a collection of short articles by local experts on how Chicago can save and generate MAJOR revenues.
 We are doing presentations and workshops all over the city to get the ideas in the book discussed and acted on.
+In the first two years since the book was published we’ve been invited to 63 public meetings!

 Here’s a few words of endorsement from former Alderman and UIC Professor Dick Simpson: